-What does Teens Turning Green hope to accomplish?
+What does Turning Green hope to accomplish?

 We hope to empower and inspire youth everywhere to realize their potential, take action, and affect change.
 We work to engage students in collaboration to enact individual and collective action to change their world.
 Through initiatives like Project Green Challenge, participants learn how to live and act sustainably, while encouraging schools and local communities to do the same!
 We promote conscious decisions across the board.

-Who is a part of TTG?
+Who is a part of TG?

 Our target demographic is high school and college students, but we work with EVERYONE.
 And yes, we mean everyone.
 From elementary school students to graduates, teachers and parents to politicians and elected officials, chefs and school cooks to chemists and formulators, social entrepreneurs to journalists.
 This is a collaborative, inclusive movement!